 The University has a Day Care centre, which provides care for 64 children aged between 10 weeks and 5 years for Cardiff University staff and students.
 For further information, please visit the Day Care Centre at 43-45 Park Place, or visit the Day Care Centre webpages.

 All existing childcare arrangements can remain the same; it is simply the method of payment that changes as a result of either scheme.
-For more comprehensive information, contact Computershare Voucher Services as above or Mark Puntan in the Finance Department regarding either scheme on extension 74395.
+For more comprehensive information visit the positiveChildcare page:

 The University’s high speed network delivers 24/7 access to the latest software from any networked computer on campus, or from anywhere in the world via our remote access service.
 Whether you want to get help with IT, access your emails, rent a laptop or enhance your skills by booking onto a training course, INSRV’s website will be able to give you the information you need.